 How to use garden fertiliser for amazing results

+Do you really need garden fertiliser?
 Is your garden soil is perfectly balanced?
 Do you maintain its condition with regular composting?
-If so, you probably don’t need garden fertiliser.
+If so, you probably don’t.

 But who keeps their middle-sized garden soil correctly balanced?

 Anyone?
 Is that a hand up at the back?

 On the other hand, getting out the fertiliser packet can be daunting.

 How much is too much?
 How often is too often?

 Will my plants put on a lot of leafy growth at the expense of flowers or fruit if I get it wrong?
 Gaah…